The Four C's | The 4 C's | Diamond Cut, Color, Clarity & Carat

 A diamond's color grade does not pertain to the "face-up" look of a particular diamond, but rather to the "body" color of the material.
 The best way to assess diamond color is to view it from the side, un-mounted, against a white background, using a daylight fluorescent bulb.

-An AGS Triple Ideal Cut Hearts & Arrows diamond reflects more than 99% of the light back through the crown.
+A Triple Ideal or Triple Ex Cut Hearts & Arrows diamond reflects more than 99% of the light back through the crown.
 There is virtually no light leakage in these stones.
 What this means to you is that rather than seeing the diamond's color, when you look at a Hearts & Arrows diamond, all you see is white light and scintillation.
 These diamonds appear whiter than non-Ideal diamonds.
 Keep this in mind if budget is an issue.
-By dropping one color grade in an AGS Triple Ideal Cut Hearts & Arrows diamond, you will not be giving up anything in the look of your diamond and you will be saving money.
+By dropping one color grade in a Triple Ideal or Triple Ex Cut Hearts & Arrows diamond, you will not be giving up anything in the look of your diamond and you will be saving money.

 The diamond's clarity is a description of its internal purity.
 With fewer imperfections within the stone, the diamond is more rare and has a higher value.
 The clarity scale was developed by the Gemological Institute of America (GIA) to quantify these imperfections.
 The American Gem Society (AGS) uses the same standards as the GIA; however, the AGS uses a numerical system where "0" is the cleanest (GIA "IF") and "10" is the most imperfect (GIA "I3").